nasa/Common-Metadata-Repository/ingest-app/docs/api.md

             <li>granule subscription for users to be notified when granules are created/update</li>
         </ul>
     </ul>
     <li>Near-Real-Time (NRT) Notification subscriptions are processed on ingest and are only for granules.
-When a user subscribes, notifications are sent out via the provided notification endpoint, such as an AWS SQS messaging queue.
+When a user subscribes, notifications are sent out via the provided notification endpoint, such as an AWS SQS messaging queue or a URL.
 </ul>

 ### <a name="create-subscription"></a> Create a Subscription